-Whenever waste in unavoidable, finding the best recycling solution helps to stay cost competitive and efficient.
-For common materials, waste markets are developed and waste can be sold resulting in a small profit being generated.
-Prysmian has set a target of recycling 64-66% of its waste in 2022.
-In 2019, it recycled 63% of waste, while 22% is disposed of in landfills.
+Whenever waste is unavoidable, our goal is to find the best recycling solution that helps us stay cost-competitive and efficient.
+For standard materials, waste markets are developed, and waste can be sold, resulting in a small profit.
+For example, Prysmian has set a target of recycling 64-66% of its waste in 2022.
+In 2019, it recycled 63% of waste, while 22% was disposed of in landfills.
 Among others, we aim at recycling the plastic scraps resulting from our manufacturing process rather than sending them for incineration.

-Greenhouse gases (GHG) are a factor in global warming, and Prysmian has set targets to reduce greenhouse gas emissions from both its production processes and its energy use.
+Greenhouse gases (GHG) are a factor in global warming, and Prysmian has set targets to reduce greenhouse gas emissions from its production processes and energy use.
 We quantify our greenhouse gas emissions as a first step to reducing them.
-For four years in a row, Prysmian Group obtained a B score (on a scale of 8 values from A to D) in the CDP Climate Change Report, as part of its Climate Change program.
-Moreover, we acquired Guaranteed Origin Certificates for electrical energy with the aim of reducing our indirect GHG emissions.
-Based on an on-going project conducted by the R&D team, in collaboration with HSE, Prysmian will soon be able to calculate the carbon footprint resulting from the entire production process of each family of products.
+For four years in a row, Prysmian Group obtained a B score (on a scale of 8 values from A to D) in the CDP Climate Change Report as part of its Climate Change program.
+Moreover, we acquired Guaranteed Origin Certificates for electrical energy to reduce our indirect GHG emissions.
+Based on an ongoing project conducted by the R&D team, in collaboration with HSE, Prysmian will soon be able to calculate the carbon footprint resulting from the entire production process of each family of products.